Gracie Fields: Later years

 In 1968, Fields headlined a two-week Christmas stint at the West Riding of Yorkshire's prestigious Batley Variety Club.
 "I was born over a fish and chip shop – I never thought I'd be singing in one!" claimed Fields during the performance recorded by the BBC.

+Fields recorded an album Stars on Sunday which was released on York BYK 707 in 1971.
+It included the songs, "Three Green Bonnets", "Forgive Me Lord", "Round the Bend of the Road", "Ave Maria" and "The Lord's Prayer".

 In 1975, her album The Golden Years reached No. 48 in the UK Albums Chart.

 In 1978, she opened the Gracie Fields Theatre, near Oulder Hill Leadership Academy in her native Rochdale, performing a concert there recorded by the BBC to open the show.
 Fields appeared in ten Royal Variety Performances from 1928 onwards, her last being in 1978 at the age of 80, when she appeared as a surprise guest in the finale and sang her theme song, "Sally".

 Her final TV appearance came in January 1979 when she appeared in a special octogenarian edition of The Merv Griffin Show in America, in which she sang the song she popularised in America, "The Biggest Aspidistra in the World".
 Fields was notified by her confidant John Taylor, while she was in America, that she had received the Queen's invitation to become a Dame Commander of the Order of the British Empire (in the 1979 New Years Honours List), to which she replied: "Yes I'll accept, yes I can kneel – but I might need help getting back up, and yes I'll attend – as long as they don't call Boris 'Buttons'."
 Seven months before her death in 1979, she was invested as a Dame Commander of the Order of the British Empire (DBE) by Queen Elizabeth II.

 Death

-Fields' health declined in July 1979, when she contracted pneumonia after performing an open-air concert on the Royal Yacht which was docked in Capri's harbour.
-After a spell in hospital, she seemed to be recovering, but died on 27 September 1979.
-The press reported she died holding her husband's hand, but in reality he was at their Anacapri home at the time, while Gracie was home with the housekeeper, Irena.
-She is buried in Capri's Protestant Cemetery, in a white marble tomb.
+Fields's health declined in July 1979, when she contracted pneumonia after performing an open-air concert on the Royal Yacht, which was docked in Capri's harbour.
+After a spell in hospital, she seemed to be recovering, but died on 27 September 1979, aged 81.
+The press reported she died holding her husband's hand, but in reality he was repairing the heating system in a different part of their Anacapri home at the time, while Gracie was in the 'Pink Apartment' with the housekeeper, Irena.
+She was buried in Capri's Protestant Cemetery, in a white marble tomb.
 Her coffin was carried by staff from her restaurant.